yoniharris/CodeSample/ReadmeSample.md

 **GENERAL INFO**

-    1. The KATS platform by Readbee ltd. is designed to monitor and track physical inventory across the globe.
+    1. The - platform by - is designed to monitor and track physical inventory across the globe.
         The folowing information includes explanation of the local libraries and functions throughout the platform.

-        Please read carefully and contact info@read-bee.com for any inquries.
+        Please read carefully and contact - for any inquries.

 **A. INSTALLATION STEPS**

       1. Install: Ubuntu, Git, Nodejs, libpq-dev, psql 11, xdotool, chromium, pgadmin.
       2. Clone repos: cdm, kats.
-      3. User in psql: username: postgres, pass: adminrfid2019.
+      3. User in psql: username: -, pass: -.
       4. Import db.
       5. Optional: Nginx.
       6. Install pm2 from npm.